Or: Why the fuck do I do this to myself?

 I went for this trip cautiously avoiding pinning any illusions of grandeur or great purpose to it.
 I just wanted to go out there with just my bike and no one else.
 It is folly to think that a holiday can change you, even if the "holiday" in question is cycling 1600km in 19 days; I put it in quotations because so far, I haven't found anyone who agreed with me that it is in fact a holiday.

-In certain ways, I am right - when you clean away the last dust off your bags and store your camping gear away, starry-eyed and lusting for an encore of the adventure you just had, you're still more or less the same person as before, just with less weight on your belly and sporting a lot darker skin.
+In certain ways, I am right - when you clean away the last dust off your bags and store your camping gear away, starry-eyed and lusting for an encore of the adventure you just had, you're still more or less the same person as before, just with less weight on your belly and sporting a darker skin tone.
 Not to mention, when you've struggling uphill with a fully loaded bicycle that weighs about 24kg for the past hour with no end in sight, you're really not thinking about anything else other than "Why the hell do I do this?".
 Your brain simply do not have any capacity left for any sort of epiphany.

 Then I came back home and chanced upon this phrase which, in my opinion, perfectly encapsulated my preferred method of torture — "Conquistador of the Useless".